Center for Clinical Research, DER, NIDCRBack to top

 This initiative is seeking to support basic and translational research to advance our understanding of the molecular and cellular mechanisms of disease onset and progression in the oral cavity related to HIV/AIDS.
 Applications should propose statistically valid, hypothesis-driven or hypothesis-generating, evidence-based projects aimed at elucidating molecular and cellular mechanisms that facilitate HIV infection or alterations by HIV, leading to accelerated progression of various oral pathologies.Back to top

 Alignment with Institute Goals and Strategic Plan

-Research supported by this initiative could include, but is not limited to:
+Research topics supported by this initiative could include, but are not limited to:

 Current Portfolio Overview

 Basic and translational studies in oral HIV/AIDS are currently supported by the Program.
 Most of these projects were jumpstarted through specific previous solicitations.
 The current initiative, broad in scope, will sustain the momentum of research that we are supporting and allow the investigators to re-compete and renew their projects.
 This initiative will also draw in new studies in topics there are less represented in the portfolio, e.g. mother-to-child oral HIV transmission.Back to top